ismailmubarik/AWS-SAA-C02-Course/README.md

 more of the root servers to access the root zone and begin the process of finding the IP address.

-The Root Zone is organized by IANA (Internet Assigned Numbers Authority).
+The Root Zone is managed by IANA (Internet Assigned Numbers Authority).
 Their job is to manage the contents of the root zone.
+This is separate from managing the root servers which is managed by the 13 organizations.
 IANA is in charge of the DNS system because they control the root zone.

 ![image](https://user-images.githubusercontent.com/33827177/142965272-c83fec5f-962c-43cf-954b-806986b8603a.png)

+DNS is built on trust.
+At the start of the process we only have the Root Zone and out OS are configured (via Root Hints) to trust the Root Zone.

 #### 1.2.12.2.
 DNS Hierarchy